Sunday, 6 November 2022

 Racing Women

-In 1748, the Bath Journal of August 8th:
+In 1748, the Bath Journal of August 8:

 ‘Advertisement, the following ASSES were entered to run on the Town-Common Thursday last; the Names they were enter’d by were, Merry Pintle, Spanking, Roger, Morecock, Turpin, Mouse, Perrdy, Spider, Picksey, Pug, Jan Parsons, Roger &c.
 They were rode by Boys, and the Plate was won by Jackey Skares’ Ass Merry Pintle - There were Six Thousand Persons on the course, and some of Distinction who came many miles to see the Sport - a Smock and Hat were run for at the same Time by Girls.’

 There are a couple of things of interest here; firstly, how popular ass racing was and how well-known many of the asses were.
-The second is that it is an early Bath reference to the popular Georgian sport of smock racing.
+The second is that it is an early Bath reference to the popular Georgian Sport of smock racing.
 It probably also tells you something about contemporary attitudes toward working-class women: the Asses were the main attraction and were named.

 Rowlandson 1811